Vietnam War Crimes Working Group: Working Group Files

 The group's files document 320 alleged incidents that were substantiated by United States Army investigators—not including the 1968 My Lai massacre.
 The documents are housed by the United States National Archives and Records Administration (NARA) and were declassified in the mid-1990s.
-Journalists such as Nick Turse and Deborah Nelson have written about the files, using them to claim that atrocities were more extensive than had been officially acknowledged.
+Journalists such as Nick Turse and Deborah Nelson have written about the files, using them to assert that such atrocities were more widespread than had been officially acknowledged.

 Declassification and access

 In 1990 Kali Tal, the editor of a small-circulation journal called Vietnam Generation, was tipped off to the existence of the Vietnam Working Group records by an archivist at NARA.
 She sent in a Freedom of Information Act (FOIA) request and eventually received access to some of the records in 1992.
 After viewing them, she wrote a brief article about their content in a Vietnam Generation newsletter, but did not have the resources to pursue the matter.
 The records were declassified in 1994, after 20 years as required by the FOIA, and relocated to the National Archives in College Park, Maryland, where they went largely unnoticed.

-Nick Turse, a freelance journalist, rediscovered the archive while researching his doctoral dissertation for the Center for the History and Ethics of Public Health at Columbia University.
+In 2001, freelance journalist Nick Turse rediscovered the VWCWG archive while researching his doctoral dissertation for the Center for the History and Ethics of Public Health at Columbia University.
 He managed to examine most of the files, and obtained copies of about 3,000 pages—representing roughly a third of the total—before government officials removed them from the public shelves in 2002, stating they contained personal information that was exempt from the FOIA.